Smith Style Guide

 time of day: Use numbers, eliminate unnecessary zeros, use a.m. and p.m. (lowercase with periods).
 Use "midnight" and "noon" (lowercase) instead of 12 a.m. and p.m.
 (8–11:30 a.m.; 7 a.m. to midnight; 8 a.m. to 1 p.m.)
 Spell out durations used in running text (An eight-hour workday.
 The class meets at two o'clock.)

 The following are brief guidelines.
 Because italics are preferred for most composition titles, please consult the Chicago Manual of Style for more detailed information.
 For guidelines on using initial capitalization in headlines and titles, see capitalization.

 Use headline capitalization (initial caps).
 Generic terms that accompany these should be lowercase (Nobel Prize winner).

 Course titles should be set in Roman with initial caps.

 The names of events, including conferences and campaigns, should be set in Roman with initial caps.

 The names of individual lectures should be capitalized and set in quotation marks.
 The lecture series should be capitalized only.

-Enclose in quotation marks the titles of short stories, poems, songs, booklets, fliers and television series (unless specific television episodes are mentioned, then the series title is in italics, episode in quotation marks).
+Enclose in quotation marks the titles of short stories, poems, booklets, fliers and television series (unless specific television episodes are mentioned, then the series title is in italics, episode in quotation marks).

 of online sources